ybivanov/QA-and-Automation-101/lesson01/README.md

-# Week 1 - QA fundamentals
+# Lesson 1 - QA fundamentals

 ## Definition of testing, QA and QE